dev-aadhitya-30/quantum-classical-chiplet-simulator/README.md

 # Quantum-Classical Chiplet Hybrid Computing Simulator

+## Patent Publication

+This project is associated with a published patent on a Quantum-Classical Chiplet Hybrid Computing Architecture.

+The simulator was developed to model and evaluate key architectural characteristics including latency reduction, thermal isolation, signal integrity, scalability, and quantum error-correction feedback mechanisms.

+Patent Status: Published

 ## Overview

 The Quantum-Classical Chiplet Hybrid Computing Simulator is a research-oriented simulation framework designed to evaluate the integration of Quantum Processing Units (QPUs) and Classical Processing Units (CPUs) within a chiplet-based computing architecture.